Ramya-vemula/api-integration-tests-develop/README.md

 ### Prerequisites
 - Make sure JAVA_HOME is set correctly for your mac
-- Make sure below two test accounts added into the database, as these are used in tests.
-  - rohith.vitta@rungway.com
-  - editUser@rungway.com

 - Update the above test user accounts in the dev.properties, local.properties and staging.properties files

 ### Download repository